Journalism + Criminology B.A.

-The Criminology and Journalism B.A. program provides an integrated degree that brings together the analytic and public policy-oriented study of crime and its related fields, with the communication-oriented theory, history and skills of journalism.
+The Journalism and Criminology B.A. program provides an integrated degree that brings together the analytic and public policy-oriented study of crime and its related fields, with the communication-oriented theory, history and skills of journalism.

 Criminology provides an understanding on how societal biases and systemic processes result in disparities in outcomes including incarceration, arrest and prosecution rates.
 Criminologists research causes of crime as well as outcomes involving police misconduct, restorative justice, and conditions of confinement.